Honors & Awards

 - Iowa Class 2A All-Tournament Team (Volleyball, 2015, 2016,2017)

-The first commitment to the Huskers in this year’s class, Ashtyn Veerbeek (pronounced VER-beek) made her commitment to Nebraska in December of 2016.
+The first commitment to the Huskers in their 2018 signing class, Ashtyn Veerbeek (pronounced VER-beek) made her commitment to Nebraska in December of 2016.
 The 6-2 forward out of Western Christian High School in Sioux Center, Iowa, was ranked as the No. 55 player in the nation by Blue Star, No. 66 by Prospects Nation and No. 68 by ESPN, which also ranked Veerbeek as the No. 9 forward in the Class of 2018.

 Veerbeek, who was a two-time first-team Iowa Class 2A all-stater in 2017 and 2018, comes to Nebraska from the same high school that produced Husker volleyball All-American and U.S. Olympian Nancy Metcalf Meendering.